eric-ai-lab/FedVLN/README.md

 # FedVLN

-In our paper "[FedVLN: Privacy-preserving Federated Vision-and-Language Navigation](https://arxiv.org/abs/2203.14936)", we study the privacy problem of embodied agent and proposed a Federated Vision-and-Language Navigation algorithm for seen environment training and unseen environment pre-exploration.
+In our ECCV 2022 paper "[FedVLN: Privacy-preserving Federated Vision-and-Language Navigation](https://arxiv.org/abs/2203.14936)", we study the privacy problem of embodied agent and proposed a Federated Vision-and-Language Navigation algorithm for seen environment training and unseen environment pre-exploration.
 We achieved comparable results on seen environmen training with centralized training and improved over both centralized pre-exploration and environment-based pre-exploration.

 We release the reproducible code here.